SoftwareAG/webmethods-b2b-examples/http-receive-edi-810-create-concur-expense/readme.md

 	1.Parse the EDI content by invoking parseContent Service 2.Process the envelope message to get the envelope details(sender,receiver,message type, etc) 3.Convert the EDI message to document.
-	4.map the Invoice edi data to "createExoense" action.
+	4.map the Invoice edi data to "createExpense" action.
 ![](images/ProcessInvoice810.PNG)

 ## Sharing details to partners